 It’s a great way of instantly building funnels – simply import an existing funnel, make a few tweaks and you’re ready to go.

-And if you build your own funnel that contains your affiliate links, you can share it and earn commissions from it.
+And if you build your own funnel that contains your affiliate links, you can share it or sell it and earn commissions from it.

 I think something similar is on the cards for GroovePages, but this feature isn’t available yet.

 Clickfunnels has hundreds of templates to choose from when building pages.

 While new templates are constantly being added into GroovePages, there are only a few dozen templates available so far.

 There’s no denying that buying GroovePages carries some level of risk.